 - No way to harvest leachate

 Hot Frog has taken the traditional stacking worm composter and made it stylish.
-The bin won’t look out of place in an apartment kitchen, and you could even use it as a side stand.
+This is why I love this option!
+The bin won’t look out of place in an apartment kitchen, and you could even use it as a side stand!

-Some users have reported that the valve can become blocked with dead worms who’ve strayed into the collection tray.
-If you find this becomes a recurring issue you can fix it by fashioning a worm block out of some leftover plastic.
+Some reviews have reported that the valve can become blocked with dead worms that’ve strayed into the collection tray.
+If you find this becomes a recurring issue, you can fix it by fashioning a worm block out of some leftover plastic.

-The composter is made using BPA free, UV inhibited recycled materials so won’t become brittle from sun exposure.
+The composter is made using BPA-free, UV-inhibited recycled materials so it won’t become brittle from sun exposure.
 The double-walled base and ceiling help to protect against temperature swings.
-That said, I wouldn’t be comfortable leaving the Hot Frog outside in the winter without extra protection.
+With that being said, I personally wouldn’t be comfortable leaving the Hot Frog outside in the winter without extra protection.